BCStudentSoftwareDevTeam/documentation/ssdt-program/bitbucket-to-github-migration.md

 The code we will be using for migrating repositories is an open-source [Bitbucket Issues Migration](https://github.com/jeffwidman/bitbucket-issue-migration) tool.
 For more details about the project you can checkout their repository.

-1. First, go to the [repository](https://github.com/jeffwidman/bitbucket-issue-migration) and clone the repo.
+1. First, go to the [migrations script repository](https://github.com/jeffwidman/bitbucket-issue-migration) and clone the repo.

 2. Follow these instructions before running the code.
 I have copy pasted the instructions from the repo, so you can see it there  as well.
 **You need to run this part only once, at the beginning, to set up your environment.
 You don't have to repeat it for every migration.**